nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 9. A new `DeleteModuleCommand` will be created (using the `ModuleCodeContainsKeywordsPredicate` returned in Step 8) and returned to the `LogicManager`.
 10. The `LogicManager` will then call `DeleteModuleCommand#execute(Model model)`.
-11. The `model#updateFilteredPersonList(Predicate<Person> predicate)` will then be invoked, which updates the filter of the person list to filter by the given `ModuleIdContainsKeywordsPredicate`.
+11. The `model#updateFilteredPersonList(Predicate<Person> predicate)` will then be invoked, which updates the filter of the `PersonList` to filter by the given `ModuleIdContainsKeywordsPredicate`.
 12. Each `Person` that appears in the filtered list will then be deleted by invoking `model#deletePerson(Person person)`.
 13. Lastly, the `DeleteModuleCommand` will create a new `CommandResult`, which will be returned to `LogicManager`.